GrantQuick/RE-HESA/README.md

 The script uses several files from data stored in RE.
 The data is extracted using the RE Query tool.
 The script needs the following files in order to run:
 * A CSV containing biographical information (Bio file).
 * A CSV containing the registration number of the student (Registration Number file).
+* A CSV containing the HESA unique student identifier of the student (HUSID file).
 * A CSV containing valid addresses for the graduates (Addresses file).
 * A CSV containing valid email addresses for the graduates (Emails file).
 * A CSV containing valid mobile phone numbers for the graduates (Mobiles file).